devAllMighty/compress-file-Rust/README.md

-# compress a file to a lower size
+# compress file to a lower size
+  This small program compresses a file to a lower size